Immensitas-Archived/lemnisk-android-sdk/README.md

 Examples on how the Lemnisk SDK can be integrated.

-`examples/HelloLemnisk` is a sample app having a basic integration with lemnisk SDK.
+`HelloLemnisk` is a sample app having a basic integration with lemnisk SDK.

 ## <a id="basic-integration"></a>Basic Integration